 The crust/topping is my tried and tested crust and topping for most of my fruity crisp bars.
 The crumble ingredients are egg free, can easily be made dairy free and most of all – delicious!

 All you need is some gluten free flour, gluten free rolled oats, light brown sugar, cinnamon, baking soda, salt, vanilla extract and melted butter or oil.
 Mix together and that’s it.
-The bottom layer and the crust are the same so no extra work required.
 Half of the mixture will go down first, then top with the rest at the end.

 The hardest part is not eating all the crumble before you actually get to baking it!